-Porpoise in the Gulf of Alaska were hunted by prehistoric societies in Kodiak, Cook Inlet, and Prince William Sound (Shelden et al. 2014).
+Porpoise in the Gulf of Alaska were hunted by prehistoric societies from Kodiak Island and areas around Cook Inlet and Prince William Sound (Shelden et al. 2014).
 Subsistence hunters have not been reported to harvest from this stock of harbor porpoise since the early 1900s (Shelden et al. 2014).